-2.3.2 Upgrading the product
+2.3.2 Upgrading the product on a Linux server

-Follow these steps to upgrade your installation from a previous version.
+Follow these instructions to upgrade your WithSecure Policy Manager to a newer version on a Linux server.

-Before you start upgrading the product, create a full backup of the Policy Manager data (for example H2 database, preferences).
+Before you start upgrading the product, create a full backup of the WithSecure Policy Manager data (for example, H2 database and preferences).
 For more information, see Backing up and restoring Policy Manager data on page 50.

-Note: You should uninstall Automatic Update Agent if you do not need it for any other F-Secure products on the same machine.
+Note: You should uninstall Automatic Update Agent if you do not need it for any other WithSecure products on the same machine.